About Alicia Patterson

 Frequently Asked Questions:

-- What does this process entail?
-Sessions look different depending on the circumstances and needs of each client and can be difficult to describe what it always looks like.
-We will begin with a few history taking session which is always an evaluation and does not qualify as active treatment.
-After we assess if we are a good fit to work together, we’ll work toward establishing a strong relationship and goal setting, followed by meeting regularly to discover ways to support you to find a more fulfilling life and reduce suffering.
-In couples and family work, we strive to create mutual understanding, improve communication, and establish agreements / shared goals.
+Sessions look different depending on the circumstances and needs of each client and can be difficult to describe.
+We will begin with a few history taking sessions which is always an evaluation and does not qualify as active treatment.
+After we both assess if we are a good fit to work together, we’ll work toward establishing a strong relationship and setting goals, followed by meeting regularly or setting up an intensive.
+In couples and family work, we strive to create mutual understanding, improve communication, implement respectful engagement protocols, and establish agreements / shared goals.
 I love working in the office with clients but am also happy to offer virtual work.
-Many clients enjoy working together virtually for the comfort, quiet, convenience of their own space in addition to avoiding driving in busy areas.
-Some clients come into the office and also do virtual in a kind of hybrid way of working together.
-Though in-person connection is indeed different than being on a device, I find tele-health works just as well for some clients.
-I even do EMDR virtually, and am happy to offer tele-health to those who prefer it.
+Many clients enjoy working together virtually for the comfort, quiet, convenience of being in their own space in addition to avoiding driving in busy areas.
+Some clients come into the office and do some virtual in a kind of hybrid way of working together.
+Though in-person connection is indeed different than being on a device, I find tele-health works just as well for many clients.
+Creating a transition, showing up to session prepared and in a private space helps telehealth be effective.
+I feel confident & comfortable offering telehealth services and connecting.
+I even do EMDR virtually and am happy to offer the flexibility as I know a post 2020 life looks different for many people now in terms of schedule / work / travel, etc.

-- Cadence and frequency: Again, there’s no general standard and it looks different for everyone.
-Generally, most clients engage in consistent meetings for therapy for 6 months or more.
-A coaching or intensive container is typically 3 months though I have worked with some of those clients for longer as well.
-This process of establishes a strong relationship as a foundation can allow deeper flourishing of the process.
-Many clients maintain weekly meetings, and some every other week, once a month as “maintenance” to support thriving, or even twice per week if required.
-At times, a small amount of sessions can provide the needed tools and results happen quickly.
-I’ve seen some clients for an intensive period of 3 months, and some have stayed connected or active for over a decade.
-Having a witness in life, a strong bond with one person who stays with you, is part of a value system for some clients.
-Intensive programs offer the value of seeing someone who is a trained therapeutic professional, but in a container of a set number of sessions designed around education / structure / specific exercises / tools.
-Please inquire about the difference between therapy and working together in an intensive program.
+There’s no general standard and it truly looks different for everyone.
+Generally, most clients engage in consistent meetings for therapy for 6-12 months and sometimes more.
+An intensive container is crafted to suit your needs and can be anywhere from one full weekend to 3 months.
+Many clients maintain weekly meetings and some every other week.
+Once a month is termed “maintenance” in the psychotherapy field to support thriving.
+Maintenance is appropriate for those who are stable, doing well, and want a witness / therapeutic professional in their life as an investment.
+Monthly maintenance is a check-in.
+For those who are in distress, at times I have seen clients twice per week if I have the capacity for that and we are in an established therapeutic relationship.
+At other times, a small amount of sessions can provide the needed tools and results happen quickly, more swift than perhaps expected.
+I’ve seen some clients for an intensive period of 3 months, while others stayed connected or active in some way for over a decade.
+Having a strong bond with one person, a witness who stays with you, is part of a value system of care for some clients.
+Intensive programs offer the value of seeing someone who is a trained therapeutic professional in a container of a set number of sessions designed around education / structure / specific exercises / tools.
+Please inquire about the difference between active / on-going psychotherapy and intensive work.